Unicamp-OpenPower/PowerBoard/README.md

 ```

 to unlink the plugin from your virtualenv, after which you can also delete the `energy_profiling_plugin.egg-info/` directory that the original `setup.py` invocation created.

+## LICENSE
+The project is under Apache License 2.0, but some files have their own open-source license.